 ▶ Warning: Penal Code §243(e)(1) (spousal or cohabitant battery) can be violated with mere offensive touching (not a crime of moral turpitude) or by actual violent physical force (a crime of moral turpitude).
-To avoid the possibility that the immigration court will take evidence, which it can do for a crime of moral turpitude under Matter of Silva-Trevino (AG 2008) 24 I&N Dec 687, it is important to try to craft a plea that either amends the complaint to allege that the defendant committed "offensive touching" or "used force but not violent force," and give a copy to the defendant, or states this as the factual basis for the plea on the record, and obtain a copy of the transcript for the defendant.
+It is important to try to craft a plea that either amends the complaint to allege that the defendant committed "offensive touching" or "used force but not violent force," and give a copy to the defendant, or states this as the factual basis for the plea on the record, and obtain a copy of the transcript for the defendant.
 This should conclusively determine that the crime is not a crime of moral turpitude and conclusively establish that the offense is not an aggravated felony crime of violence if a sentence of 1 year or more is imposed.
+This may be necessary when the noncitizen has the burden of proof when applying for relief or in proving admissibility.
 See §52.26 on divisible statutes, §52.40 on crimes of moral turpitude, and §52.47 on aggravated felonies.